mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 <!-- In this section, I recall data to describe some of the emerging playtesting behaviours of participants in relation to the introduced learning design. -->

-#### 4. Variations in approaches to playtesting

-Some participants refrained from extensive testing of other games, waiting for others to test their games and observing their responses.
-Others were very social in their playtesting approach.
-Madiha making very positive comments on design of player characters and building relations in that way.
-The last chapter showed that some participants used playtesting as a way to gain idea of what to add to their game next and to ask for direct help in that process.

-Some children added additional playful elements to playtesting (see Appendix.playtestingtypes).
-Playtesting surfaced design practices which involved a playing against game design norms of the genre.

-Some in particular brought a physicality to the process, clustering in a particular zone of the class, referencing the game play elements, acting them out, attempting to change the games of others and playful tussling as part of resistance to those changes.

-Playtesting acted as a stimulus and incubator for emerging socio-cultural practices prompting me to ask if suitable affordances be added to the design to encourage their further growth in line with Gutiérrez's valuing of the inclusive, diverse properties of hybridity in practices [@gutierrez_rethinking_1999].

-I observed an evolution of the form and function of playtesting by young participants as an expression of agency by participants.

-COMMENT  - This evolution maker types here exists especially in social makers, glitchers and magpies.

-Within more narrowly defined game making activities centred around altering code and assets of their products, learners who had mastered certain specialist skills were asked by others for help.
-Their developing roles as domain experts provided additional affordances in the learning community and building an identify as specialist within it.

-The introduction of these terms and missions
-Stone and colleagues [@stone_problem_2007-2] underline the importance of "opportunities to transform learner identities needed for zones of competency" as something that can and should be designed into inclusive learning environments (focusing on goal development).
-The work of 5D research in different settings further explores the process of supporting learner identies in context []  Gutierrez, Cole

-#### 5. The introduction of maker types and side missions as affordances of my pedagogy to legitimise diversity

-Such diversity in playtesting behaviours drove my reflection on the additional motivations bleeding into this system from other activity systems.
-Rather than refocusing participants back to more coding-focused activities, I coded playtesting and game making approaches in to a loose typology (see Appendix .makertypes for fuller detail).

--   **Social makers:** form relationships with other game makers and players by finding out more about their work and telling stories in their game
-- **Planners:** like to study to build knowledge of the tools before they build up their game step-by-step following instructions
--   **Magpie makers:** like trying out lots of different things and happy to borrow code, images and sound from anywhere for quick results
--   **Glitchers:** mess around with the code trying to see if they can break it interesting ways and cause a bit of havoc for other users.

-While not a conscious link, there is a parallel to the contrast between planners and bricoleurs present in this typology.
-By way of contrast the wider focus playtesting as well as coding behaviours.

-Some approached objectives in a methodical manner, others socially and others embracing a playfully disruptive stance.
-Some decided to focus extensively on the creation and implementation of graphical assets and level design.

-This process extends the work of Barron and Roque [@roque_family_2016; @roque_im_2016] to begin to surface and celebrage stylistic elements for all participants not just parents.

-The process contextualises and legitimises the previously peripheral activities with the groups conceptions of the idioculture of the wider activity.
-This recognition of the hybridity of possible modes of participation increases conceptions of enacted diversity of the community.
-This strand of thought also invites a deeper theoretical examination of the value of identify formation.

 #### 6. The impact of constraints in design on agency